 - (252) 928-3421, (800) 892-5314

-Blackbeard’s Lodge, Ocracoke’s most historic hotel, is full of charm and old beach hotel ambiance.
+Blackbeard’s Lodge, Ocracoke’s most historic hotel, is full of charm and classic beach hotel ambiance.
 It has the atmosphere of a B&B but with hotel privacy and is within easy walking and biking distance to island shops, restaurants and attractions.
-The lodge has 38 guest rooms, including suites, efficiencies and apartments with kitchens.
-Some rooms have a whirlpool bath and refrigerator.
-Blackbeard’s is family oriented, with a great outdoor pool, game room, pool table, foosball tables, air hockey table, video and board games, bicycles for rent,
+The lodge has 38 rooms, suites, efficiencies and apartments.
+Some rooms have a whirlpool bath and kitchen.
+Blackbeard’s is family oriented with an outdoor pool and game room with pool table, foosball tables, air hockey table, video and board games.
+They offer bicycle and golf cart rentals, a fish-cleaning station, and a large porch with rockers and swings.
+WiFi access available.

 - 324 Irvin Garrish Highway